zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 Your task in this lab is to build a simple calculator.
-Using variables, this calculator will be able to take any two numbers and produce the result of their addition, subtraction, multiplication and division.
+Using variables, this calculator will be able to take any two numbers and produce the result of their addition, subtraction, multiplication, and division.
 The exact specifications we need to create this calculator are available to us... _in the tests_.

-## Test Driven Behaviors
+## Test-Driven Behaviors

 When we want to run an experiment, we need to develop a hypothesis and we need to test it.
 In programming, we run tests to verify that programs behave the way